Xotic750/to-string-tag-x/README.md

 gives `[object Object]` on certain engines.
 While these and more could be fixed, it was decided that this should be a very raw version and it is left to the coder to use other `is` implimentations for detection.
-It is also woth that as of ES6 `Symbol.toStringTag` can be set on object and can report any string that it wishes.
+It is also worth noting that as of ES6 `Symbol.toStringTag` can be set on and object and therefore can report any string that it wishes.

 **Version**: 1.0.0
 **Author:** Xotic750 <Xotic750@gmail.com>